AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 ## Next steps

 By completing the above steps, you have successfully enabled CMK for your organization.
-All data that is ingested into Platform will now be encrypted and decrypted using the key(s) in your Azure Key Vault.
-If you want to revoke Platform access to your data, you can disable the key within Azure.
+All data that is ingested into Platform will now be encrypted and decrypted using the key(s) in your [!DNL Azure] Key Vault.
+If you want to revoke Platform access to your data, you can disable the key within [!DNL Azure].

 After disabling a key, it takes 5-10 minutes for data to no longer by accessible in Platform.
 When enabling a previously disabled key, it takes 45-50 minutes for data to become available again.